KingDoubleSun/instacart_analysis_pipeline/README.md

 # Instacart Products Analysis Pipeline
 Analysis of products performance for Instacart.
 The data warehouse is used in Amazon Redshift with granularity of each sell record of a single product.
 And a simple sample dashboard created by Tableau with Redshift as the data source, it is published in Tableau public.
+An orchestration tool is required to combine all workflows.

 Source Data link: https://www.kaggle.com/c/instacart-market-basket-analysis/rules